Table of Contents

 Cloud governance helps identify, control, manage, and mitigate security and compliance risks.
 With a cloud governance framework in place, businesses are enabled to create a process for vetting new purchases

 Without a clear intake process, shadow IT and redundant applications can grow quickly in an organization.
 Worse yet, applications that do not go through formal vetting pose threats to security and compliance.
-In 2022 alone, data breaches cost companies an average of $9.44 million.
+In 2023 alone, data breaches cost companies an average of $4.45M.

 With Zylo, you can better understand SaaS purchasing hygiene habits, and how you can manage them.

-SaaS Management is Key to Reigning in Too Many Apps
+SaaS Management Is Key to Reining in Too Many Apps

 The proliferation of apps has created the need for consistent and effective SaaS management.
 Without it, inefficiencies from across the organization harm the bottom line and employee effectiveness.
 Not to mention, they open your company to potential security and compliance risks.